Electrostat-Lab/Electrostatic-Sandbox/embedded-system-design/theory-of-computation/introduction.md

 # Introduction

-This document will present some prerequisite definitions and formal representations for the Sets and the Relations, alongside some examples from the proof theory that will be used in the "Theory of Computation".
+This document will present some prerequisite definitions and formal representations for the Sets and the Relations, alongside some examples from the proof theory that will be used in the _"Theory of Computation"_.

 ## Sets:
 - Definition: A group of objects represented as a unit.
 A set may contain any type of objects, including numbers, symbols, and even other sets.
 The objects in a set are called **elements** or **members**.